alaa-raed/Graduation_Project/README.md

 ## Run

 ```
-Python3 drowsiness_yawn.py -- webcam 0		//For external webcam, use the webcam number accordingly
+Python3 drowsiness_yawn.py -- webcam 0		//For external webcam, use the webcam number accordingly.
 ```

 ## Setups